ashbrook-io/ashbrook-io.github.io/_posts/2022-04-18-Moving-15-million-documents-to-the-cloud.md

 I also stopped by local sql docker instance as I wasn't using it.
 Doesn't matter much, but it was a loose plot thread here I thought I'd tie up =P The reason for this was just that since db01 popped back up finally, I just did the data manipulation there and I already had wanted to test the import from that box since it was already *in* Azure.
 That box was deallocated, and I think that on startup I was just getting not helpful errors all along the way while it was spinning up.
 I didn't do anything other than start it and then watch it fail over and over when I was looking at it.
 But when I checked the next day it was back up and everything was working.
 I didn't go back and look at any of the job details to find more info as I'm guessing it was just something with the spin up related to not waiting and ultimately I moved on anyway.
 Anyway, since it was up I could do the little bit of testing and just do the sql manipulation I wanted to do on that box before deleting it instead of doing it locally.
 Glad I did get docker back installed for next time I need to do something similar.

 #### Part 1, done.
 Thoughts.

+My goal for this post was simply to provide an account of someone actually doing this process.
+Hopefully this gives some insight to someone else, or at least future me about what happened here. =)

 My original high level to do: